vshah24/Data-Warehouse-with-AWS/README.md

-# Data Warehouse Project with S3 and Redshift
+# Data Warehouse Project with Amazon S3 and Redshift-

 ## Overview
 A startup **Sparkify** (music streaming company) has grown their user base and song database and want to move their processes and data from on-premise onto cloud.
 In this project we will use two Amazon web services `S3 (data storage)` and `Redshift (data warehouse)`.